-While the quinoa cooks, remove the stems from brussels sprouts and thinly slice with a knife or shred with a mandolin. *Time saving tip: Buy a bag of pre-shredded sprouts
+- Trim the stems from brussels sprouts and thinly slice with a knife or shred with a mandolin.
+Mince the garlic. *Time saving tip: Buy a bag of pre-shredded sprouts!

-Season with salt and pepper to taste, and serve in bowls with the quinoa.
+- Season with salt and pepper to taste, and divide in bowls.
+Serve with the quinoa or all by itself!